apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

 Notice

 About this archetype

 Turbine Version: Turbine 4.0-M2.

-Quick Guide to using the new Turbine 4.0-M2 maven archetype for skeleton application generation
+# Quick Guide to using the new Turbine 4.0-M2 maven archetype
+for skeleton application generation

+## Local database Setup

 First, you should have a local database installed and configured prior to beginning the application setup below.

-As we are using MySQL bey defautlt you need to create the database in MySQL, e.g. with
+As we are using MySQL bey default you need to create the database in MySQL, e.g. with

 mysql -u <user> -p
 mysql> create database helloWorld;
 mysql> \q

 or other tools.
+The database should have been started and the database user granted enough rights.

+## Maven archetype

 Next, you can invoke the Maven archetype for turbine-webapp-4.0 from the command line as shown below - please update values starting with 'groupId' as appropriate.

 mvn archetype:generate \
   -DarchetypeGroupId=org.apache.turbine \
   -DarchetypeArtifactId=turbine-webapp-4.0 \
   -DarchetypeVersion=1.0.1-SNAPSHOT \
   -DgroupId=com.mycompany.webapp \
   -DartifactId=myhelloworld \
   -Dversion=1.0 \
   -Dturbine_app_name=HelloWorld \
   -Dturbine_database_adapter=mysql \
   -Dturbine_database_user=db_username \
   -Dturbine_database_password=db_password \
   -Dturbine_database_name=helloworld \
   -Dturbine_database_url=jdbc:mysql://localhost:3306/ \
   -Dgoals=generate-sources,pre-integration-test

-Notes
+### Notes

-When invoking archetype:generate like above, you already have set some mvn commands and you can then skip them later.
+When invoking archetype:generate like above, you already have set Turbine goals generate-sources,pre-integration-test and you can then skip them later.

 Be aware, when you set both mvn commands goals (which are maven phases actually), i.e  with